Guides

 Creature Notes For Guide Updates

-When live data is stable, this page should become more specific without turning into guesswork.
-Each confirmed creature entry needs the same fields: name, biome, behavior, scan risk, escape habit, and whether the creature blocks a resource route.
-Damage values should be added only if they are tested or officially documented.
+Treat creature notes as reliable only when they include the same current-build details: name, biome, behavior, scan risk, escape habit, and whether the creature blocks a resource route.
+Use damage values only when they are tested in-game or officially documented.

 |---|---|